-There have been no material changes to any of our valuation techniques from what was used as of December 31, 2018.
+There have been no material changes to any of our valuation techniques from what was used as of December 31, 2019.
 Since the fair value of a financial instrument is an estimate of what a willing buyer would pay for our asset if we sold it, we will not know the ultimate value of our financial instruments until they are sold.
 We believe the valuation techniques utilized provide us with the best estimate of the price that would be received to sell our assets or transfer our liabilities in an orderly transaction between participants at the measurement date.

 The current market conditions present additional risks and uncertainties for our business.
-In particular, the recent severe deterioration in the equity markets could lead to additional investment losses.
+In particular, severe deterioration in the equity markets could lead to additional investment losses.
 Depending on market conditions going forward, particularly if current market conditions do not improve in the near future, we could incur substantial additional realized and unrealized losses in future periods, which could have an adverse impact on our results of operations and financial condition.
 The current market volatility may also make it more difficult to value certain of our securities if trading becomes less frequent.
 As such, valuations may include assumptions or estimates that may have significant period-to-period changes that could have a material adverse effect on our results of operations or financial condition.

-As of December 31, 2019, our total investments were \$31,033,616, an increase of \$3,000,310 or 10.7%, from \$28,033,306 at December 31, 2018.
-This increase was primarily due to the increase in the fair value of certain equity securities as a result of favorable market conditions and to the purchase of additional equity securities and fixed income securities with net premiums received under the Reinsurance Agreement.
-The cash and cash equivalents balance increased from \$5,498,914 at December 31, 2018 to \$6,589,810 at December 31, 2019, an increase of \$1,090,896 or 19.8%.
-The amount of cash and cash equivalents varies depending on the maturities of fixed term investments and on the level of funds invested in money market funds.
-The restricted cash and cash equivalents balance increased from \$472,132 at December 31, 2018 to \$1,169,805 at December 31, 2019, an increase of \$697,673 or 147.8%.
-This increase was due to the timing of sales and maturities of investments held as restricted cash at December 31, 2019 that have not been reinvested.
-The ratio of cash, total investments and other invested assets to total liabilities at December 31, 2019 was 1.22:1, compared to a ratio of 1.30:1 at December 31, 2018.
-The decrease in the ratio was primarily attributable to an increase in unpaid losses and loss adjustment expenses, unearned premium and the reinsurance payable balance assumed under the Reinsurance Agreement.
+As of December 31, 2020, our total investments were \$20,344,127, a decrease of \$10,689,489 or 34.4%, from \$31,033,616 at December 31, 2019.
+This decrease was primarily due to the sale of a portion of its equity securities portfolios to fund the payment of net losses paid under the Reinsurance Agreement and to the Company's decision to liquidate its remaining equity securities portfolios in September 2020 as a measure to preserve its capital base, partially offset by the purchase of fixed income securities with certain proceeds in relation to the aforementioned equity security portfolio liquidations.
+The cash and cash equivalents balance decreased from \$6,589,810 at December 31, 2019 to \$5,732,110 at December 31, 2020, a decrease of \$857,700 or 13%.
+This decrease was primarily due to net losses paid under the Reinsurance Agreement during the year ended December 31, 2020, partially offset by the deposit of certain proceeds in relation to the aforementioned equity security portfolio liquidations.
+The restricted cash and cash equivalents balance increased from \$1,169,805 at December 31, 2019 to \$4,964,126 at December 31, 2020, an increase of \$3,794,321 or 324.4%.
+This increase was primarily due to the deposit of certain proceeds in relation to the aforementioned equity security portfolio liquidations.
+The ratio of cash and investments to total liabilities at December 31, 2020 was .96:1, compared to a ratio of 1.22:1 at December 31, 2019.
+The decrease in the ratio was primarily attributable to net losses paid under the Reinsurance Agreement and to an increase in unpaid losses and loss adjustment expenses assumed under the Reinsurance Agreement.

-Total cash, investments and other invested assets increased from \$34,004,352 at December 31, 2018 to \$38,793,231 at December 31, 2019, an increase of \$4,788,879 or 14.1%.
-The net increase resulted primarily from the increase in the fair value of certain equity securities as a result of favorable market conditions by positive cash inflows in relation to net investment income.
-These increases were partially offset by net cash outflows to fund our operations and dividends of \$295,691 paid during the year.
+Total cash and investments decreased from \$38,793,231 at December 31, 2019 to \$31,040,363 at December 31, 2020, a decrease of \$7,752,868 or 20%.
+The net decrease resulted primarily from the decrease in the fair value of certain equity securities during the year as a result of unfavorable market conditions attributable to the impact of the COVID-19 coronavirus pandemic on the worldwide economy and to net losses paid under the Reinsurance Agreement.